On the Regulary of Reaction Systems: Applications

 \subsection{Generalized Togashi-Kaneko model}

+\!
 Consider the generalized Togashi-Kaneko (TK) model \cite{BKW20}:

-where the reaction rate constants are \emph{non-negative}, and reactions are removed whenever the corresponding reaction rate constants are set zero.
-It recently has been discovered that this model undergoes \emph{discreteness-induced transitions} \cite{BKW20}.
-Observe that $\cR$ is of second order, and it is straightforward to verify that $\cR$ is $\mathbf{1}$-endotactic for the same sake as in the stochastic SIR model.
-By Corollary~\ref{cor:endotactic-non-explosive}, this generalized TK model as a stochastic mass-action system is non-explosive.
+where the reaction rate constants are \emph{non-negative}, and reactions are removed whenever the corresponding reaction rate constants are zero.
+It {has recently} been discovered that this model undergoes \emph{discreteness-induced transitions} \cite{BKW20}. {Observe that $\cR$ is bimolecular, and Theorem~\ref{thm:1st-order-regularity}(i) applies to this model, yielding that this generalized TK model as a mass-action system is regular.}